sharmista2shastry/DB-project/README.md

 * Alignment with Objectives Proposed in Part 1 of the Project:

-- Implemented features directly align with the project's objective of creating a simplified payment processing database system.
+  - Implemented features directly aligned with the project's objective of creating a simplified payment processing database system.
   - Successfully developed and integrated all planned components as outlined in the initial proposal.
   - These components offer insights into card transactions, shedding light on the intricate processes behind digital fund flow.

 All proposed elements were successfully implemented, providing a comprehensive understanding of modern finance mechanisms and technology.